matt-hires/camguard/docs/config.rst

 Settings
 ========

+For further explanation about component interaction please refer to :doc:`intro`.

 Components
 ----------
 ``camguard`` uses component based settings where each of this components can be switch on, off or set into a dummy mode for testing, without using Raspberry Pi specific dependencies.